ahmed-hamza-eita/E-Learning-app/README.md

 # E-Learning-app
-   Using this app, you can create courses,quizzes and materials for the subject content and share them with students.
+   Using this app, you can create courses, quizzes and materials for the subject content and share them with students.
 ## Features
    ### For Instructor
 - Instructor can create online courses
-- Control for this course by creating quizzes,upload materials,set degrees for attendance of students and quizess
+- Control for this course by creating quizzes, upload materials, set degrees for attendance of students and quizess
 - Chat with his students

 ### For Students